boutproject/BOUT-dev/manual/sphinx/user_docs/invertable_operator.rst

 operator and provides a simple (for the user) method to invert the operator to find :math:`\underline{x}`.
 This class currently relies on PETSc to provide the inversion functionality and hence is not available when configuring without PETSc support.
+It is available in the namespace ``bout::inversion``.

 There is an example in `examples/invertable_operator` that uses the class to solve a simple Laplacian operator and compares to the